Where Is Asbestos Commonly Found?

 What Is Asbestos?

-Naturally found underground in rock and soil deposits, asbestos is a mineral fiber with physical properties like flexibility and resistance to heat that makes it useful in many commercial products.
+Naturally found underground in rock and soil deposits, asbestos is a mineral fiber with physical properties like flexibility and resistance to heat that make it useful in many commercial products.

 The mineral’s strength and resistance to heat and chemicals make it great for building construction materials, car brakes, fire retardants, and insulation.
-But exposure to airborne asbestos caused lethal diseases.
+However, exposure to airborne asbestos caused lethal diseases.

 What are the Most Common Places to Find Asbestos?

 Until health concerns led to bans on some uses, asbestos was widely used in the United States.
-The use of asbestos has declined substantially since the early 1970s, but people still come in contact with asbestos.
+Although its use has declined substantially since the early 1970s, but people still come in contact with asbestos.
 Homes built before 1980 will likely have asbestos-containing products, such as paint, floor tiles, and amphibole-contaminated vermiculite insulation.

 Workplace Exposure

-Asbestos has found its way into the workplace because of its multifaceted benefits, like insulation and resistance to heat and chemicals.
+Asbestos has found its way into the workplace because of its multifaceted benefits, like insulation and resistance to heat and chemicals in building materials.
 Asbestos was predominately in industrial buildings between the 1940s and 1970s.

 In 1977, the Environmental Protection Agency (EPA) declared asbestos a carcinogen, and workers who had direct contact with the material were required to have respiratory protection around the substance.